-Show Jumping Combo - Enjoy lessons taught by Count Adolfo Poli or the Centre's main instructor Andrea Bevilacqua, both trained FISE instructors with years of experience teaching show jumping and dressage.
+Show Jumping Combo - Enjoy lessons taught by the Centre's instructor Andrea Bevilacqua, a trained FISE instructor with years of experience teaching show jumping and dressage.
 In addition to the invaluable lessons you will also have the chance to ride out and explore the beautiful surrounding countryside.
 Beginners and novice riders can also receive lessons appropriate to their level as can children, and dressage tuition is also available.

 Ryanair flies to Rome frequently as does easyJet.
 A transfer is available from there or Spoleto is an easy 2 hour train journey from there.
 Alternatively car rental is a good option.
 Once at your destination transport can be arranged to and from Spoleto (13km) and other nearby places for a modest charge.
 A hire car is a good idea if you wish to explore the area in the evenings and whilst not in the saddle.